Transposition of the Great Arteries (TGA)

 - Pulse oximetry

-Specifically, some adults with TGA may experience symptoms due to narrowing of the repaired segments of the heart and main vessels or heart failure due to weakening of the main pumping chamber of the heart.
-Adults with TGA should be seen regularly by their cardiologist and at least once a year by an adult congenital heart specialist at a center like Houston Methodist.
+Specifically, some adults with d-TGA may experience symptoms due to narrowing of the repaired segments of the heart and main vessels, or heart failure due to weakening of the main pumping chamber of the heart.